 Peach, Avocado & Feta Cheese Salad With Thyme Vinaigrette

-This Peach, Avocado, and Feta Cheese Salad with Thyme Vinaigrette is a real head turner.
+This Peach, Feta & Avocado Salad with Thyme Vinaigrette is a real head turner.
 It is an unforgettable and essential summer salad.
 Bursting with the luscious sweetness of peaches against the rich backdrop of avocado and tangy feta cheese, it is as delicious as it is good for you.
 Mix it with a fresh, herbal, and tart thyme vinaigrette with lime and it becomes a complex mix of fresh summer flavors.

-This is one of my favorite summer salads, great for a quick weeknight dinner, but so tasty and unique that it’s a standout for guests.
-It’s loaded with vitamins and nutrients and is low carb and high in fat, making it a great Keto lunch or dinner.
+This is one of my favorite summer peach salads, great for a quick weeknight dinner, but so tasty and unique that it’s a standout for guests.
+It’s loaded with vitamins and nutrients and is low carb and high in fat, making it a great low carb or keto lunch or dinner.
 I can’t recommend it enough!
 And if you can make it during the height of peach season, it will be heaven.

 This is another salad that takes its inspiration from my parents.
 Years ago they started making a peach salad like this and were instantly hooked.
 I remember having it and being blown away by the flavors.
 The peaches really make this unlike anything else, as peaches do.
 That ripe peach flavor is unlike anything and hard to replace.
 Ever since then, in the heart of peach season (which they reminded me is right now,) they eat this salad almost every night (it seems.)